Sawabantu languages

-Sawabantu languages are a group of Bantu languages that are spoken in Cameroon, Equatorial Guinea and Gabon.
+The Sawabantu languages are a group of Bantu languages that are spoken in Cameroon, Equatorial Guinea and Gabon.

 The group consists mostly of zones A.20 and A.30 of Guthrie's classification, and most likely also part of zone A.10.
 According to Nurse and Philipps on (2003), the A.20 and A.30 languages, apart from the Bubi language, form a valid node.
 The most important of these languages is Duala, which is a vehicular language.

 Etymology

 The name Sawabantu is made up of two words: sawa, which means "coast" in Duala, and Bantu.
 The name was proposed in 1989 by the Cameroonian linguist Carl Ebobissé.